When transfer case oil should be changed?

-In our opinion, for normal driving conditions,the transfer case fluid should be replaced at least every 60,000-70,000 miles or sooner if so recommended in a maintenance schedule.
+In our opinion, even for normal driving conditions,the transfer case fluid should be changed at least every 60,000-70,000 miles or sooner if so recommended in the maintenance schedule.
 The fluid also should be changed if a transfer case has been submerged in water.
 Your mechanic may suggest checking the fluid condition first and change it if it's dirty.

-In most cars, a transfer case or unit has two plugs: a fill plug above and a drain plug at the bottom.
+A transfer case or unit usually has two plugs: a fill plug above and a drain plug below.
 The fluid level and condition can be checked through the fill plug.